Jungle cat: Characteristics

 The jungle cat is a medium-sized, long-legged cat, and the largest of the extant Felis species.
 The head-and-body length is typically between 59 and 76 cm.
 It stands nearly 36 cm at shoulder and weighs 2–16 kg.
 Its body size decreases from west to east; this was attributed to greater competition from small cats in the east.
 Its body size shows a similar decrease from the northern latitudes toward the tropics.
 Sexually dimorphic, females tend to be smaller and lighter than males.
 The face is long and narrow, with a white muzzle.
 The large, pointed ears, 4.5–8 cm in length and reddish brown on the back, are set close together; a small tuft of black hairs, nearly 15 mm long, emerges from the tip of both ears.
-The eyes have yellow irides and elliptical pupils; white lines can be seen around the eye.
+The eyes have yellow irises and elliptical pupils; white lines can be seen around the eye.
 Dark lines run from the corner of the eyes down the sides of the nose and a dark patch marks the nose.
 The skull is fairly broad in the region of the zygomatic arch; hence the head of this cat appears relatively rounder.

 The coat, sandy, reddish brown or grey, is uniformly coloured and lacks spots; melanistic and albino individuals have been reported from the Indian subcontinent.
 White cats observed in the coastline tracts of the southern Western Ghats lacked the red eyes typical of true albinos.
-A 2014 suggested that their colouration could be attributed to inbreeding.
+A 2014 study suggested that their colouration could be attributed to inbreeding.
 Kittens are striped and spotted, and adults may retain some of the markings.
 Dark-tipped hairs cover the body, giving the cat a speckled appearance.
 The belly is generally lighter than the rest of the body and the throat is pale.
 The fur is denser on the back compared to the underparts.
 Two moults can be observed in a year; the coat is rougher and lighter in summer than in winter.
 The insides of the forelegs show four to five rings; faint markings may be seen on the outside.
 The black-tipped tail, 21 to 36 cm long, is marked by two to three dark rings on the last third of the length.
 The pawprints measure about 5 × 6 cm; the cat can cover 29 to 32 cm in one step.
 There is a distinct spinal crest.
 Because of its long legs, short tail and tuft on the ears, the jungle cat resembles a small lynx.
 It is larger and more slender than the domestic cat.